rabogan/rabogan/README.md

 ### Hello to anyone visiting my profile page! 👋

-I'm currently continually building my knowledge of C++, and I intend to try and gain a better 'big picture' understanding with that language.
-Having started studying programming on a few different fronts in September 2020 (luckily, having been recommended to open a GitHub profile ASAP), I dabbled in a few different languages.
-Rather than take a blunt swiss army knife of programming languages into the market, since May 2020 or so, I decided to sharpen one skill to the very best of my ability: C++!
+Aspiring programmer - dabbling since 2020, serious studying since January 2021!
+Rather than take a blunt swiss army knife of programming languages into the market, in 2021, I decided to sharpen one skill to the very best of my ability: C++!
+2022 will be another transitional year, but I hope to end with a comprehensive knowledge of all major Data Structures&Algorithms, as well as able to confidently solve most exercises found on LeetCode!
+I'm following Moustafa Saad Ibrahim's roadmap to the industry!

 2022 Plan: